-Updated July 28, 2015 In August 2014, based on the technic
+Updated July 28, 2015

 In August 2014, based on the technical analysis and public input until then, CTA announced the NEPA Preferred Alternative-the UPRR Rail Alternative.
 CTA is considering two alignment (route) options of this alternative: the East Option and the West Option.
 At this time, CTA is also considering only the South Station Option of the 130th Street Station.
 In late 2014 and early 2015, CTA conducted additional engineering on the East and West Options to refine the East and West Option alignments.
 Appendix C of this technical memorandum summarizes the refined alignments and any additional or different impacts that would result.
 The information in Appendix C supersedes information presented in other chapters of this technical memorandum.